Forecasting the Next US Administration’s Approach to the Region

 • A ban on immigration from Muslim-majority countries;

-• Harris has been more vocal regarding the devastation caused by the war in Gaza and the suffering of Palestinian civilians, as seen in her speech on March 3, 2024.
-She remarked that the conditions for the people of Gaza amid the war are “inhumane.”
-However, she also asserted that her stance on Israel’s right to self-defense remains the same, noting that she and President Joe Biden are “...unwavering in [their] commitment to Israel’s security.”
+• Harris has been more vocal regarding the devastation caused by the war in Gaza and the suffering of Palestinian civilians than President Biden, as was evident in her speech on March 3, 2024.
+She remarked that the conditions for the people of Gaza amid the war are “inhumane,” and she has repeatedly referenced that “far too many” civilians have been killed in Gaza.
+However, she also asserted that her stance on Israel’s right to self-defense remains the same, noting that she and President Biden are “...unwavering in [their] commitment to Israel’s security.”

 • Speaking at the United Nations Climate Change Conference in Dubai in early December 2023, Harris laid out three key elements for post-war Gaza: reconstruction, security, and governance.
 She said that the international community will need to “dedicate significant resources” to rebuild the devastated coastal strip, Palestinian Authority (PA) security forces must be strengthened so they can “assume security responsibilities in Gaza” and terrorists cannot be allowed “to continue to threaten Israel,” and the PA must be revitalized so it can govern both the West Bank and Gaza.